 Forget all the cheap and nasty mild steel (it rusts), rhodium coated, chrome coated and anything else coated (designed to inhibit rust but eventually flakes off – in your food).
 You want stainless steel skewers, and only stainless steel.

 The most abundant are the ones like a stick skewer.
 They look something like this.

 I call these ‘knitting needle skewers’.

-The type you want are blade skewers.
+The type you want is blade skewers.
 But not any old blade skewer.

 These are typical blade skewers.

-The problem with wooden handled ones are fourfold.
-First, where the metal joins the wood they are a germ trap, and second the fitting between the wood and the metal degrades over time and becomes loose.
+The problem with wooden-handled ones is fourfold.
+First, where the metal joins the wood they are a germ trap, and second, the fitting between the wood and the metal degrades over time and becomes loose.
 Thirdly, you must wash them by hand taking care not to damage the varnished wood.
 Lastly, there are only two positions for the skewer – this side or that side.
 What if you want to cook a little on the sides and turn them halfway?
-You cant.
+You can’t.
 These are not for serious use.

 You need a blade skewer with a twist near the end so they can be located in any position around 360 degrees, like this.